speedscale/docs/docs/transform/idempotent.md

 ## Parameterization

 The first step in creating consistent and repeatable replication is to parameterize fields and decide what modifications may need to be made.
-Speedscale calls this `Interesting Data` and it is discovered automatically during the analysis process.
+Every request contains a large amount of information that isn't relevant to the actual functioning of the app.
+Imagine all the monitoring and proxy headers in a typical HTTP request as an example.
+Speedscale calls the important parts `Interesting Data` and it is discovered automatically during the analysis process.
 Your data will vary wildly but you know it's working when you see this type of data:

 ![interesting-data](./idempotent/interesting-data.png)

-## Trace-Through

-Let's imagine we have a request with an HTTP header `name=sabrina`.
-The service you are working on may take that data and insert it into a database query like `SELECT balance WHERE name IS sabrina`.
-If you want to run the same scenario with a variety of users then the database mock must know what names are expected to be in the database and which are not.
-In many cases Speedscale will automatically determine the correct pattern for replication but constructing a transform chain to replace these values usually involves following a pattern like the one in this [guide](../guides/smart_replace.md).

-Understanding these trace-through scenarios is easiest when you promote a particular trace data point like a JWT or username to a session.
-This makes it easy to follow a flow across any service Speedscale is monitoring.
-You can learn more about that workflow [here](../guides/identify-session.md).

-## Mid-session Recording

-Some client-server connections are very long lived.
-As a result, you may record a snapshot where authentication never takes place and you don't know how to log into the service.
-Fortunately, this problem is rare because Speedscale retains data for days and you can go back to find the login and merge it into a larger snapshot (see [example](../guides/replay/multi-service-replay.md#merge-snapshots)).
-You also can manually build the authorization request and import from Postman in a similar workflow.

 ## Mutating Responses

 Most complex APIs reply with a different response depending on their internal state.
 For example, you may request a list of attendees in a database, add an attendee in the next call and then get a different response now that the table is populated.
 Speedscale automatically determines these flows of requests based on signature pattern and connects them.
 No manual configuration is required.

+## Mid-session Recording

+Some client-server connections are very long lived.
+As a result, you may record a snapshot where authentication never takes place and you don't know how to log into the service.
+Fortunately, this problem is rare because Speedscale retains data for days and you can go back to find the login and merge it into a larger snapshot (see [example](../guides/replay/multi-service-replay/#merge-snapshots)).
+You also can manually build the authorization request and import from Postman in a similar workflow.

+## Trace-Through

+Let's imagine we have a request with an HTTP header `name=sabrina`.
+THe service you are working on may take that data and insert it into a database query like `SELECT balance WHERE name IS sabrina`.
+If you want to run the same scenario with a variety of users then the database mock must know what names are expected to be in the database and which are not.
+In many cases Speedscale will automatically determine the correct pattern for replication but constructing a transform chain to replace these values usually involves following a pattern like the one in this [guide](../guides/smart_replace.md).